 Foundation Offers Free JAMB Registration for 1,000 Indigent Students

-Prof Adi in the statement noted that “A ceremonial launch of the programme will hold on Tuesday, March 4, 2025, at Alvan Ikoku Federal University of Education Owerri Auditorium Hall, with Governor Hope Uzodinma as the Special Guest of Honor.
+Prof. Adi, in the statement, noted: “A ceremonial launch of the programme will hold on Tuesday, March 4, 2025, at Alvan Ikoku Federal University of Education Owerri Auditorium Hall, with Governor Hope Uzodinma as the Special Guest of Honor.

-“Moreso, this COF Education Support Programme reinforces the Foundation’s commitment to advancing Gov Uzodinma’s Shared Prosperity Agenda, which prioritises accessible education and inclusive socio-economic growth hence collaborating with the Imo State Ministry of Education and local educators to ensure transparency and reach”
+“Moreso, this COF Education Support Programme reinforces the Foundation’s commitment to advancing Governor Uzodinma’s Shared Prosperity Agenda, which prioritises accessible education and inclusive socio-economic growth hence collaborating with the Imo State Ministry of Education and local educators to ensure transparency and reach.”

-Also, Adi applauded COF’s efforts, noting that “The Charles Obinna Foundation has consistently been a pillar of support in the mission of the Shared Prosperity Agenda to expand educational opportunities”, adding that “the programme will unlock doors for students who represent Imo’s brightest future.
+Also, Adi applauded COF’s efforts, noting: “The Charles Obinna Foundation has consistently been a pillar of support in the mission of the Shared Prosperity Agenda to expand educational opportunities”, adding that “the programme will unlock doors for students who represent Imo’s brightest future.

 “Eligible students are encouraged to apply through the programme’s LGA coordinators as identification and selection of eligible students is ongoing across the 27 LGAs of the State by COF’s Higher Education Volunteer coordinators.